Seminar: Sweat and Survive - the VR Edition

 Attendance

-Attendance is compulsory in this seminar.
+In-person attendance is compulsory in this seminar.
 If attendance is not fulfilled, no certificate can be issued for the course.
 Exceptions are only possible with a doctor's certificate or if there is a conflict with an examination of another course.
 Lectures, exercise groups or tutorials of other courses are excluded from this and cannot be used as a reason for absence.

 Organisation